chris-jan-dudley/Bamboo-Bank/README.md

 * Rails 7.0.4.3

 ## Running the App
-1. Clone into the Bamboo Bank repo on your machine, with the above versins of Ruby and Rails installed.
+1. Clone into the Bamboo Bank repo on your machine, with the above versions of Ruby and Rails installed.
 2. From the repository root, run
     ```
     bundle install                  # installs dependencies